rawanujoom/travis-cli-integration/README.md

 4.  min/maxStarRating: integer range from 1 to 5 to filter hotels based on star rating assuming that expedia's API lowest hotel star rating is 1 and the heighest is 5.
 5.  min/maxTotalRate: integers starting from zero to filter hotels based on room costs.
 6. min/maxGuestRating: inter range from 1 to 5 to filters hotels based on guest rating assuming that expedia's API lowest guest rating is 1 and heighest is 5.
+#### Deals Listing
+* Each deal will show it's information of: hotelname, city, country, street, star rating, guest rating, crossed out price per night, dislay price per night, savings percent, currency. and if the user inserts length of stay night the total price will be shown as well.
+* Deals are by default sorted by price asending, user has the option to sort by other options.
+* Deals count is added as a text.

 ## Getting Started
 ### Prerequisites